GlacioHack/xdem/doc/source/uncertainty.md

 considers potential heteroscedasticity or variable errors (instead of homoscedasticity, or constant errors), also common in elevation data.

-Because accounting for possible multiple correlation ranges also works if you have a single correlation range in your data, and accounting for potential heteroscedasticity also works on homoscedastic data, **there is nothing to lose by using a more advanced framework!**
+Because accounting for possible multiple correlation ranges also works if you have a single correlation range in your data, and accounting for potential heteroscedasticity also works on homoscedastic data, **there is little to lose by using a more advanced framework! (most often, only a bit of additional computation time)**

 ```{list-table}
    :widths: 1 1 1 1 1